Case Solvers: History

-The 2015 survey reflects the opinion of the youth interested in management consulting from six countries (Hungary, Romania, Switzerland, the Netherlands, India and Ukraine), while the report of 2016 was enlarged by university students of three other countries: Brazil, Argentina and the South African Republic.

-Case study report

-Case competitions play an increasing role in the life of business students.
-The good results achieved in these competitions become an advantage when it comes to finding a job, especially in the consulting area.
-Case Solvers' research covers the current situation of the Hungarian case competitions, as well as the motivations and opinion of the participants.

-The survey was based on interviews and questionnaires.
-Overall, it summarizes the opinion of more than a hundred university students.
-The main conclusions are the following: every year there are a significant increase in the number of case competitions in Hungary, and the main motivation of the competitors is to gain professional experience.

-Corporate social responsibility
+High school programs

-Case Solvers placed great emphasis on the development of the Hungarian youth from the beginning.
-In December 2013, they co-founded the National Secondary School Problem Solving Contest (Országos Középiskolai Problémamegoldó Verseny) with Mathias Corvinus Collegium, and they launched the “Where to continue my studies?”
+In December 2013, Case Solvers co-founded the National Secondary School Problem Solving Contest (Országos Középiskolai Problémamegoldó Verseny) with Mathias Corvinus Collegium, and they launched the “Where to continue my studies?”
 (Hol tanuljak tovább?, HTT) initiative in November 2014.
 To support these projects, Problema Solvenda Foundation was established in January 2016 with the purpose of educating Hungarian high school students.

 HTT program

 HTT is a non-profit project of Case Solvers that helps secondary school students make thoughtful decisions about their further studies.
 On the program's website, people with different fields of education and profession talk about their everyday working lives, bringing it closer to graduating students.

 OKPV – National Secondary School Problem Solving Contest

 OKPV is a program for high school students that gives them an insight into the world of future academic case competitions.
 The task is problem solving of course, but the participants have to take on a historical figure’s character and make decisions with their minds.
 OKPV in 2017 is currently the fourth competition in a row in cooperation with Mathias Corvinus Collegium.
 With additional help from the Problema Solvenda Foundation, the competition is held in Slovenia, Romania and Ukraine as well.